wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-remediate/includes/simulate-attacks.md

 ![Technological shifts for defenders](../media/defender-shift.png)

-Office 365 ATP  includes best-of-class threat investigation and response tools that enable your organization's security team to anticipate, understand, and prevent malicious attacks.
+Microsoft Defender for Office 365  includes best-of-class threat investigation and response tools that enable your organization's security team to anticipate, understand, and prevent malicious attacks.

 - **Threat trackers** provide the latest intelligence on prevailing cybersecurity issues.
 For example, you can view information about the latest malware, and take countermeasures before it becomes an actual threat to your organization.
 Available trackers include Noteworthy trackers, Trending trackers, Tracked queries, and Saved queries.
 - **Threat Explorer** (or real-time detections) (also referred to as Explorer) is a real-time report that allows you to identify and analyze recent threats.
 You can configure Explorer to show data for custom periods.